raviraj988/raviraj988.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ravi Raj Kumar – AI/ML Engineer & Researcher"
+title: " 👋 About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello!
-I’m **Ravi Raj Kumar**, a graduate student pursuing an M.S. in Computer Science at **Case Western Reserve University**, where I specialize in **Machine Learning**, **Generative AI**, and **AI Infrastructure**.
+I’m Ravi Raj Kumar, a graduate student in Computer Science at Case Western Reserve University, specializing in Machine Learning, Generative AI, and AI Infrastructure.
+My academic background includes advanced coursework and reserch in Machine Learning, Natural Language Processing, probabilistic Graphical models, computer vision,  High Performant Systems for AI and reinforcement learning.

 I have four years of professional experience from **Tata Consultancy Services**, where I worked on  designing and deployment of end-to-end machine learning systems in the banking and finance sector.
 My work included building and fine-tuning scalable NLP pipelines using transformer-based models such as BERT, RoBERTa, and Longformer, as well as implementing production-grade MLOps workflows using MLflow, Docker, Kubernetes, and Jenkins.
 I’ve handled massive, high-velocity data from sources like Hadoop, Snowflake, and MongoDB, integrating continuous model validation, drift detection, and real-time monitoring with Prometheus and Grafana.

+---

 ### 🧪 Research Interests
 My research lies at the intersection of **generative modeling**, **multimodal vision-language learning**, and **reinforcement learning for structured reasoning**.
 I have explored methods to improve the efficiency, adaptability, and semantic grounding of large models, especially in contexts like RAG, image-conditioned text generation, and text-to-image synthesis.
 Developed sample-efficient PPO-based optimization for multi-agent setups, and designing modular generative pipelines that operate across modalities.
 My work also extends to semi-supervised learning with deep generative models and efficient 3D perception using 2D vision cues—bridging foundational AI research with practical deployment challenges.

-### 🤖 Robotics
-In robotics, I work on **real-time autonomous systems** integrating perception, planning, and control using **ROS2**, **SLAM**, and behavior trees.
-I’ve developed multi-robot exploration systems, real-time 3D segmentation pipelines, and motion planning algorithms for quadruped and manipulator platforms.
-My focus is on combining classical robotics with modern AI techniques to create robust, adaptable, and resource-efficient autonomous systems suitable for deployment in dynamic, unstructured environments.

-### 🔧 Backend & API Development
-I design production-ready backend systems and RESTful APIs using **FastAPI**, **Python**, and containerized microservices.
-My work follows modern industry practices, including **asynchronous I/O**, **secure secret management**, **CI/CD pipelines**, and **infrastructure-as-code**.
-I specialize in integrating ML models into scalable APIs, building modular, testable services with versioned deployments, and delivering interactive web interfaces using **Streamlit**, **Gradio**, or **AJAX-based frontends**.

----

-### 🔍 Areas of Focus

-- **Multimodal AI** – Vision-language transformers, captioning, image-conditioned generation
-- **Generative Modeling** – Diffusion models (DDPM, VDM), VAEs, GANs, Stable Diffusion
-- **LLMs & RAG Systems** – LangChain agents, query rewriting, semantic search, LoRA/QLoRA
-- **MLOps & Deployment** – MLflow, Docker, Kubernetes, CI/CD, Prometheus, scalable inference
-- **Reinforcement Learning** – PPO, REINFORCE, DDPG, SAC, Multi-Agent Coordination
+### 📚 Research Highlights

+- **Optimizing RAG with Multi-Agent Reinforcement Learning**
+  Designed a Multi-Agent Reinforcement Learning framework for RAG, modeling query design, document retrieval, and answer generation as cooperative agents jointly optimized via PPO under a unified F1-based reward signal.

+- **Multimodal Transformer for Image-Conditioned Generation**
+  Designed and implemented a multimodal transformer integrating a SigLIP-style Vision Transformer with a Gemma-based causal decoder for image-grounded generation tasks such as captioning and visual question answering.

+- **Latent Diffusion for Text-to-Image Synthesis**
+  Reproduced Stable Diffusion v1.5 with classifier-free guidance, achieving FID: 12.4 and CLIPScore: 0.32; enabled inpainting, image-to-image, and captioning tasks.

+- **Semi-Supervised Learning with Deep Generative Models**
+  Extended the M2 architecture with entropy regularization and mutual information maximization, yielding a +4% accuracy gain on CIFAR-10 benchmarks.

+- **🛰️ 3D Point Cloud Segmentation via 2D Voting**
+  Developed a novel 3D point cloud segmentation framework leveraging state-of-the-art 2D image segmentation models (OneFormer) and a voting-based approach to project 2D semantic and panoptic labels onto 3D point clouds, achieving real-time segmentation with reduced computational overhead.

 ---